mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-6-Day4AtCoredge.md

+---
+layout: post
-Hlo this is day 4 at coredge as a linux admin trainee
+title: Day 3 At Coredge as a linux admin trainee
+date: 2024-6-5
+---

+**It's day three as a Linux Admin Trainee at Coredge and it is a great day!**